 - Other related expenses.

 Before we can demand compensation from the insurance company or ask for an award in court, we need to understand the full range of your losses.
 This requires us to identify and document all your economic losses and bolster our case for non-economic damages, such as pain and suffering.
-Some of the evidence we commonly collect includes:

 - Medical bills;